 Tours and Visits

-Each semester we offer monthly visit days for prospective students.
-The visit days include a tour of the facilities; the opportunity to chat with staff, faculty, and students; and we also provide information packets about our programs.
+Each semester we offer monthly Info Sessions for prospective students.
+The Info Sessions include information about our programs, a tour of the facilities, and the opportunity to chat with staff, faculty, and students.
 Please check our events page for upcoming School of Freshwater Sciences Info Sessions or email firstname.lastname@example.org for more information or to sign up.

 The School of Freshwater Sciences is located directly on Milwaukee’s Inner Harbor giving us access to the waters of Lake Michigan.
 The School is about 5 miles south of the main campus in the Walker’s Point neighborhood just south of downtown Milwaukee, at 600 E. Greenfield Avenue, Milwaukee, WI 53204.
 A shuttle bus provides transportation to and from the main campus during the academic year, and we are located just 2 blocks away from Milwaukee’s Green Line bus route.
 Join several of our students and faculty who bike here almost every day!